What Is an Agile Coach? And How to Become One

 • ICAgile Certified Expert in Agile Coaching Certification (ICE-AC)

 You can also consider getting a Scrum Master certification.
-Many Agile positions request that you have experience as a Scrum Master or with scaling Scrum.
+Many Agile positions require you to have experience as a Scrum Master or with scaling Scrum.

 • Certified Scrum Master (CSM)